Flem-House-Dev/Good-Notes/README.md

-# Good Notes 📝
+# Nice Notes 📝
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Description
-  Good Notes is a simple yet useful note taking app.
+  Nice Notes is a simple yet useful note taking app.
 Taking notes can be a great way to keep track of ideas.
 And, this app makes it simple to keep track of them by enabling the user to enter, save, and delete them.
   ## Table of Contents

   1. [Installation](#Installation)